 Picton Property Income Limited (the 'Company' and together with its subsidiaries the 'Group') was established in Guernsey on 15 September 2005.
-It has a premium listing on the London Stock Exchange as a commercial company and entered the UK REIT regime on 1 October 2018.
-The consolidated financial statements are prepared for the year ended 31 March 2024 with comparatives for the year ended 31 March 2023.
+It has a listing on the main market of the London Stock Exchange as a commercial company and entered the UK REIT regime on 1 October 2018.
+The consolidated financial statements are prepared for the year ended 31 March 2025 with comparatives for the year ended 31 March 2024.